nicolasberube/Arzette_Randomizer/README.md

 For the NPC, we do their assignment first, which will then dictate the rule for the location of interacting with them.
 This is mandatory since we cannot know the logic rules of an NPC interaction location before knowing where this NPC is.

-For the objects, we assume that going to their location allows for their collection without considering their spawning equirements - which will be the case for Archipelago anyway.
+For the objects, we assume that going to their location allows for their collection without considering their spawning requirements - which will be the case for Archipelago anyway.
 To fix this, we include the spawning requirements in *every* logic rules that expect to have those items in the collection state.
 This won't be Archipelago compatible - since if those item are in another world, they won't care about your spawning requirements unless such requirements are an item in itself - but even then it would only make the logic stricter than necessary.

 # Known bugs